 Graduate classes are offered in the late afternoon and evening to accommodate the professionally employed students.
 Financial aid in the form of graduate assistantships may be available for full- time degree-seeking students.
 Appropriate courses may be transferred, with advisor approval, into the degree program.
 The Department of Computer Science offers additional degrees and certificates that are of interest to many MS students.
-Graduate certificates in biometrics, computer games technologies, computer networking, intelligent agents, database management, data mining, information security and assurance, and software engineering are available.
+Graduate certificates in computer networking, information security and assurance, and software engineering are available.
 Course work toward the certificates can be used for credit toward the MS in Computer Science.
-However, the certificates also may be pursued concurrently with any of the graduate degree programs in the Volgenau School of Information Technology and Engineering.
-Students may take courses through the Commonwealth Graduate Engineering Program.
+However, the certificates also may be pursued concurrently with any of the graduate degree programs in the Volgenau School of Engineering.

 Admission is competitive among students who fulfill admission requirements for graduate study

 at the Computer Science Department of George Mason University.
 Students seeking admission to the M.S. in Computer Science program must satisfy the following requirements:

 To apply to the program go to the GMU Admissions web page.